Ahmaddhr1/fundsapp/README.md

 ### Note if you clone:

 git clone <repo-url>

-#### Install dependencies
-mvn clean install
+cd <directory>

-5-Run the project and access the routes mention down!
+5-Run the project through the run button or using this command "./mvnw spring-boot:run" to access the routes mention down

 6-Project will run on localhost:8080 so make your requests on postman like this GET http://localhost:8080/api/auth/register